utdata/icj-setting-up/windows-01.md

 There are ways you can tell your computers to save your Github username/password.
 If you are using your own machine, I suggest this first one, setting up SSH keys.
 If that proves difficult, try the second option.

-- I use these directions to create [SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/) on my machine so I'm never asked for a password.
+- I use [these directions to create SSH keys](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) on my machine so I'm never asked for a password.
 It is not as scary as it looks, though there is some command-line foo to execute.
   - During this process, you'll be asked to save the location of the rsa_id.
 Just hit return to save the default location.
-  - You'll be asked to set a password for the file.
-JUST LEAVE THE PASSWORD BLANK and hit return.
-It may ask you a couple of times.
+  - You'll also be asked to set a password for the file. **JUST LEAVE THE PASSWORD BLANK** and hit return.
+It will ask you a couple of times.
   - At the end of the installation, it will give a path to the rsa_id file.
 We might need to open this file in the next step to copy it.
 Ask for help at this step.

 ### Add the SSH key to Github